 Results: ANOVA showed that age, gender, and location within the medial cuneiform all had a statistically significant effect (P < 0.001) on bone density.
 No significant effect was found for race (P = 0.28).
 The anterior-dorsal-lateral site was significantly denser than all other sites (P < 0.001) except the middle-dorsal-lateral (P = 0.53).
-The posterior-plantar-lateral site was significantly less dense than all other sites (P < 0.001) except the middle-plantar-lateral (P = 0.53).
-The posterior-plantar-lateral site was significantly less dense than all other sites (P < 0.001) except the middle-plantar-lateral/medial and the posterior-plantar-medial sites (P < 0.14).
+The posterior-plantar-lateral site was significantly less dense than all other sites (P < 0.001) except the middle-dorsal-lateral (P = 0.53).
+The posterior-plantar-lateral site was significantly less dense than all other sites (P < 0.001) except the middle-dorsal-lateral (P = 0.53).
+The posterior-plantar-lateral medial and the posterior-plantar-medial sites (P < 0.01).
 A general trend of increasing density in the anterior and dorsal directions was evident, and within the dorsal sites there was a trend of increasing density in the lateral direction.